 Cheap flights, cheap accommodation, cheap food… but also beautiful historic cities, Gothic churches, and a thriving Bohemian scene in capital Krakow, Poland is a frequently overlooked travel destination in Europe.
 Krakow boasts offbeat galleries and trendy restaurants, plus an old town to rival the one in Prague, all overlooked by a hilltop castle, while Warsaw is home to outstanding neoclassical architecture, an emerging and experimental food scene, and lively nightlife.
 Or there’s Gdansk, one of the best hidden European cities that’s all too often overlooked.

 Listed among the Lonely Planet’s Top Ten Budget Destinations for 2015, Romania is an increasingly popular option in the famously budget region of Eastern Europe.
 Better connections with budget airlines, falling hotel and hostel prices, and surprisingly good weather make Romania a top option for a budget summer holiday this year.
 From the forested region of Transylvania and the clifftop Bran Castle of Dracula lore, to the picturesque city of Bucharest – one of the cheapest cities in Europe – this is a great place to explore.
 Don’t miss the Carpathian Mountains, perfect for hiking, climbing, skiing and, best of all, natural thermal spas.
+And be sure to head to Timisoara to discover one of the top hidden gems in Europe.

 Recently, Croatia has been “re-discovered” as a tourism hot spot, thanks to it’s incredible scenery and sublime coastline.
 The capital city of Zagreb ranks 12th on the Europe Backpacker Index of the cheapest cities in Europe, while the coastline remains fairly budget-friendly when compared with other European destinations.
 With a cuisine heavily influenced by neighbouring Italy, breathtaking natural scenery in the many national parks, and plenty of fab outdoor activities, Croatia is a pretty big box-ticker for budget travellers of all kinds.